 The aggregate fair value of the exchanged notes was reclassified from Convertible Notes to equity under the terms of the Subscription Exchange Agreement that had a true up provision in the event the eventual IPO price was higher or lower than the conversion rate of \$13.16 per share stated in the document.
 Under the terms of the Subscription Exchange Agreement, the true up provision was eliminated and the strike price of the warrants related to the 2022 Notes was fixed at a negotiated fixed, non-adjustable rate of \$6.00 per share.
 If the Company had not listed the common stock on a national or international securities exchange by February 28, 2025 (which date was amended from October 31, 2024 previously), the Holder would have had the right to exchange the common sock issued under the Subscription Exchange Agreement for promissory notes (the "New Notes") on terms substantially similar to the Notes exchanged (contingent upon the consummation of the Company's initial public offering) in October 2023.
-When the Subscription Exchange Agreement was executed, the Company did not have enough shares of common stock in the authorized capital account to account to accommodate all shares due.
-The Note Holders agreed to waive any requirement of the Company to have enough shares in the authorized capital account to account for the exchange for common stock and prepaid warrants.
+When the Subscription Exchange Agreement was executed, the Company did not have enough shares of common stock in the authorized capital account to account for the exchange for common stock and prepaid warrants.